-You may also use MetLaw® by calling the Hyatt Legal Plans Client Service Center at 1-800-821-6400 Monday - Friday, 8:00 a.m. to 7:00 p.m., Eastern Time.
+You may also use MetLaw® by calling the Metlife Legal Plans Client Service Center at 1-800-821-6400 Monday - Friday, 8:00 a.m. to 7:00 p.m., Eastern Time.
 Be prepared to give your membership number.
-If you are a spouse or an eligible dependent child of a Sony employee, you will need the Social Security number of the employee through whom you are eligible.
+If you are a spouse, parent, parent-in-law, or an eligible dependent child of a Sony employee, you will need the Social Security number of the employee through whom you are eligible.
 The Client Service representative who answers your call will: